 - No annual fee

 KOHO has quickly become one of the best prepaid credit cards in Canada.
 Although you won’t build your credit score when using this card, it does help you manage your money.
 So why is this one of the best no annual fee credit cards in Canada?
 A lot of people are attracted to the automatic saving goals and how the app can round up your purchases.
 You also get real-time updates whenever you spend so you can really get an understanding of where your money goes.
-If you use my referral code CASHMONEY, you’ll earn an extra 1% in cash back for a total of 1.5% on all purchases in the first 90days.
+If you use my referral link, you’ll get $20 for free when you sign up.

 Why get a no fee credit card?